telerik/blazor-docs/knowledge-base/customize-menu-default-layout.md

 ## Description

-This KB article also answers the following questions:
+This KB article answers the following questions:
 - How do I change the font color and weight of the top-level menu items in a Blazor application?
 - How can I customize the background color of dropdown menus in a Blazor application?
 - What CSS selectors are needed to style the Telerik Menu in Blazor?